ToshioCP/Rake-tutorial-for-beginners-en/sec3.md

 $
 ```

-"~a.txt" has been removed from `files`.
+The file "~a.txt" is removed from the variable `files`.

 The variable `files` is now set to the file list of the original files.
-On the other hand, the name of the file task is the backup file name.
+They are prerequisites.
-For example, in a file task that copies "a.txt" to "a.bak",
+For example,

 - Task name is "a.bak"
 - Dependent file name is "a.txt"

 In order to define a file task, it is necessary to obtain the task name (destination filename) from the source filename.
-To do so, use the ext method of FileList class.
+To do so, use the `ext` method of FileList class.
-The ext method changes the extension of all files included in the file list.
+The `ext` method changes the extension of all files included in the file list.

 ```ruby
 names = sources.ext(".bak")